-Planning for safe sUAS flights
+Planning for Safe sUAS Flights

-- Home
+- Resources

 - VSO® Ground

-Visual Line of Sight System Operations
+Visual Line of Sight System Operations (VSO®) Ground

 About the Certification

 This certification validates a comprehensive understanding of the planning and preparation required to conduct successful Visual Line-of-Sight (VLOS) operations.
-The recipient has demonstrated proficiency in planning concepts, including assessing the area of operations, conducting site surveying, preparing equipment for transportation, conducting preflight-risk assessments, and post-flight procedures
+The recipient has demonstrated proficiency in planning concepts, including assessing the area of operations, conducting site surveying, preparing equipment for transportation, conducting preflight-risk assessments, and post-flight procedures.

 Skills You'll Gain: